Thank you for your interest to help Jimmy.

-Today is January 11, 2021 and Jimmy is still in solitary confinement.
+January 11, 2021.
+Jimmy is still in solitary confinement.
 He was placed in solitary on his birthday, December 4, 2020.
 That was the first time we were not able to wish him a happy birthday since he was born.
 Due to solitary, this was also the first time in his life we did not wish him a Merry Christmas or Happy New Year.
 As much as we are disappointed, we can only imagine how much Jimmy is suffering.
 Among other potential issues, he has now been totally isolated from any English speaking person for more than 5 weeks.
 We don't know why he was subjected to his longest period in solitary and, after several calls to the prison by the US Embassy, all we could confirm is that he is in solitary.
 The Russian authorities would give no reason for this punishment or how long he would be confined.

 It appears the Russian government is trying to break Jimmy’s spirit and we can only hope he will continue to fight through this effort.
 We know from phone conversations over the past 4 years of imprisonment, Jimmy always talked about getting through this crisis, remaining strong, and looking forward to getting back to rebuilding his career.